-Dr. Antoine Bondaz is a Research Fellow at the Fondation pour la recherche stratégique and heads the FRS-KF Korea Program on Security and Diplomacy.
-His research focuses China and Koreas’ foreign and security policy, and strategic issues in East Asia.
-A participant to numerous high-level track 1.5 dialogues with top East Asian officials, he has testified before the French National Assembly and Senate, the European Parliament, NATO and at the UN.
+Antoine Bondaz is a Research Fellow at the Foundation for Strategic Research and heads the FRS-KF Korea Programme on Security and Diplomacy.
+His research focuses mainly on the foreign and security policy of China and the two Koreas, and strategic issues in East Asia.

-Antoine Bondaz teaches at Sciences Po Paris both at the School of Public Affairs ("Europe-Asia relations in the Trump era") and at the Europe-Asia campus ("China's foreign and security policy" and "Demystifying North Korea").
-He regularly teaches at Paris 1 - Sorbonne, Paris War College and the National Defence Institute of Higher Education (IHEDN).
-He is a scientific advisor to the East Asia Program of the Geopolitical Studies Group (GEG) founded at the Ecole Normale Supérieure Ulm.
+Antoine Bondaz teaches at Sciences Po Paris, notably at the School of Public Affairs ("Europe-Asia relations in the Trump era") and at the Europe-Asia campus ("China's foreign and security policy" and "Demystifying North Korea").
+He regularly works with Paris 1 - Sorbonne, the Ecole de guerre or the Institut des Hautes Etudes de la Défense Nationale (IHEDN).
+He is A scientific advisor to the East Asia Programme of the Geopolitical Studies Group (GEG) founded at the Ecole Normale Supérieure Ulm.

-Antoine Bondaz was Special Adviser to the President of the Delegation for Relations with the Korean Peninsula of the European Parliament (2017-2019).
-He was a Research Fellow at Asia Centre where he participated in the China Observatory for the Ministry of armed forces, co-directed the quarterly Korea Analysis, and wrote on a regular basis for the quarterly China Analysis.
-He was Invited Visiting Fellow at Korea University's IIRI Center in 2012, and Visiting Scholar at the Carnegie Endowment of International Peace, part of the Carnegie-Tsinghua Center for Global Policy in Beijing, in 2013.
-In 2017, he participated in the Korea Foundation and Chatham House Europe-Korea Young Policy Experts Forum, the Japanese Ministry of Foreign Affairs European Experts Invitation Program, and was selected during the Young Professional Day NATO-ACT/IISS to attend the NATO Transformation Seminar.
+Antoine Bondaz was Special Adviser to the President of the Delegation for Relations with the Korean Peninsula of the European Parliament during the 8th Parliament.
+He previously worked as a Researcher at Asia Centre where he participated in the China Observatory for the Ministry of Defence, co-directed the journal Korea Analysis, and wrote regularly for the journal China Analysis.
+Previously an Invited Visiting Fellow at Korea University's IIRI Center in 2012, he was a Visiting Scholar at the Carnegie Endowment of International Peace, within the Carnegie-Tsinghua Center for Global Policy in Beijing, in 2013.
+In 2017, he participated in the Korea Foundation and Chatham House Europe-Korea Young Policy Experts Forum, the Japanese Ministry of Foreign Affairs European Experts Invitation Programme, and was selected during the Young Professional Day NATO-ACT/IISS to attend the NATO Transformation Seminar.
 In 2016, he participated in the China-US-Europe Young Scholars Program of the CCCWS and the China-US-Europe Young Leaders Program of the CAFIU.